-Kent Sport is an integrated team of Kent County Council and Sport England funded staff, working together as the County Sports Partnership for Kent.
+Kent Sport is an integrated team of Kent County Council and Sport England funded staff, working together as the Active Partnership for Kent.
 The team currently comprises around 20 staff and has a gross budget of approximately £1.5m.
-Kent Sport is part of the County Sports Partnership Network (CSPN), which is a nationwide network of 44 County Sports Partnerships (CSPs) which collectively employ 735 staff and have a turnover of over £60 million.
+Kent Sport is part of a nationwide network of 44 Active Partnerships which collectively employ 735 staff and have a turnover of over £60 million.

 We work with partners and networks across the county, including governing bodies of sport, clubs, school sports networks, local authorities, and partners in health, adult social care, community safety and housing, to provide opportunities for everyone to get involved in sport and physical activity for enjoyment as well as wider health and social outcomes.